-Figure 68: Sustainable drainage systems as set out in the National Model Design Code.
+Figure 69: Sustainable drainage systems as set out in the National Model Design Code.

-3.7.3 Renewable energy
+3.7.2 Renewable energy

 The public survey identified that there was an interest to promote and encourage renewable energy and energy efficiency in new developments in South Leverton.
-61% of respondents stated that solar panels will likely be a future need for residents of the Parish.
+61% of respondents stated that solar panels will likely be a future need for residents of the Neighbourhood area.

-As illustrated on the adjacent imagery, there are already a significant amount of solar panels on properties across the Parish, forming an important characteristic of south Levertons built environment.
+As illustrated on the adjacent imagery, there are already a significant amount of solar panels on properties across the Neighbourhood area, forming an important characteristic of South Levertons built environment.

-The following Design Codes seek to provide guidance on how new developments can encourage the use of renewable energy sources and promote energy efficiency across the Parish.
+The following Design Codes seek to provide guidance on how new developments can encourage the use of renewable energy sources and promote energy efficiency across the Neighbourhood area.

-Figure 69: Solar panels on properties across the Parish
+Figure 70: Solar panels on properties across the Neighbourhood area

-3.7.4 Design Code 18: Assessing Renewable Energy Sources
+Design Code 18: Assessing Renewable Energy Sources